-Yes No $\square$
+Yes $\square$ No □

-The voter shall mark the ballot by placing a cross (x) next to the word "yes" or "no."
+The voter shall mark the ballot by placing a cross (x) next to the word "yes" or

 - Sec.
 7. 1.
-A person who wishes to become a candidate for any office to be voted for at [the] an election held pursuant to section 5 of this act must: - (a) Reside within the boundaries of the City; - (b) File an affidavit of candidacy, which must include a declaration of residency, with the County Clerk not later than the date for the filing of such affidavits as set by the County Clerk; and - (c) File a nomination petition containing at least 100 signatures of qualified electors. - 2.
-Qualified electors may sign more than one nominating petition for candidates for the same office. - 3.
-A candidate may withdraw his or her candidacy pursuant to the provisions of NRS 293.202. - If there are less than three candidates for any office to be filled at [the] a primary election held pursuant to section 5 of this act, their names must not be placed on the ballot for the primary election but must be placed on the ballot for the a general election held pursuant to section 11 of this act.

-election held pursuant to section 11 of this act.
+A person who wishes to become a candidate for any office to be voted for at an election held pursuant to section 5 of this act must: - (a) Reside within the boundaries of the City; - (b) File an affidavit of candidacy, which must include a declaration of residency, with the County Clerk not later than the date for the filing of such affidavits as set by the County Clerk; and - (c) File a nomination petition containing at least 100 signatures of qualified electors. - Qualified electors may sign more than one nominating petition for candidates for the same office. - 3.
+A candidate may withdraw his or her candidacy pursuant to the provisions of NRS 293.202. - 4.
+If there are less than three candidates for any office to be filled at a primary election held pursuant to section 5 of this act, their names must not be placed on the ballot for the primary election but must be placed on the ballot for a general election held pursuant to section 11 of this act. - 5.
+The names of the two candidates for mayor and for each seat on the City Council who receive the highest number of votes in a primary election held pursuant to section 5 of this act must be placed on the ballot for a general election held pursuant to section 11 of this act.